 Strategy is often overlooked, but it is decisive for e-commerce success.
 Here are a few points to ponder:

 Who are you going to sell to?
 Who is your target?
 Research your industry carefully.
 Knowing your customers will make it easier for you to reach them.
 Without a clear perception of your buyer, you won’t market effectively and will therefore waste resources.
-You can learn more about this step in this article.

 Operations: make your store a reality

-Next step is to make your store a reality.
+The next step is to make your store a reality.
 For that you’ll need:

 A brand identity so your customers can understand who you are and remember you.
 You need a name that appeals to your target, and a logo of course.
 We also advise that you determine your brand’s tone early on.

-Scaling : prepare for growth
+Scaling: prepare for growth

 Be careful not to grow your brand alongside your e-commerce capabilities.
 If you grow your brand alone, you might end up with more demand than you can handle, resulting in poor customer experience.

 We won’t speculate too much about when the “end” of this period will come.
-We’re only expecting we make this through together and we encourage you to adapt your business plan thoughtfully and proactively.
+We’re only expecting we make it through together and we encourage you to adapt your business plan thoughtfully and proactively.
 If you need more assistance on how to quickly surpass online business challenges, contact us to get your consultation!